fg2it/influxdb-on-raspberry/README.md

 # influxdb-on-raspberry
 [Influxdb](http://influxdb.com) *unofficial* packages for arm based raspberry pi.

+**You should look into [official packages](https://influxdata.com/downloads/#influxdb) now that official arm binaries are provided**

-Influxdb doesn't provide packages for arm, so these packages are here to allow easy install.
+In the past, Influxdb didn't provide packages for arm, so these packages were here to allow easy install.

 Packages were build on a raspberry pi 2 running raspbian (2015-05-05) from the Influxdb